A commitment to effective HCV and HBV diagnosis and monitoring since 1993

 Roche is committed to fighting viral hepatitis, offering a complete continuum of care for the diagnosis and treatment of HCV and HBV.
 This starts with a focus on serology based testing for screening and diagnosis followed by PCR testing for confirmation and genotyping (only HCV) and viral load monitoring to determine patient response to treatment.

 Roche is committed to the elimination of hepatitis

-To advance global efforts and combat viral hepatitis, Roche stands alongside the Clinton Health Access Initiative (CHAI) and Duke Health to participate in a unique and innovative partnership, the Quick-Start program.
-The ground-breaking program underscores Roche’s ongoing commitment to provide life-saving diagnostics, and supports the governments of Ethiopia, Indonesia, Myanmar, Nigeria, Rwanda, and Vietnam aiming to cure 25,000 people of Hepatitis C virus (HCV) within the next two years.
-To attain this goal, the Quick-Start program will focus on establishing successful treatment programs, significantly reduce the costs of diagnosing HCV, and accelerate access to HCV treatment.
+To advance global efforts and combat viral hepatitis, Roche stands alongside the Clinton Health Access Initiative (CHAI) and Duke Health to participate in a unique and innovative partnership, the Quick-Start programme.
+The ground-breaking programme underscores Roche’s ongoing commitment to provide life-saving diagnostics, and supports the governments of Ethiopia, Indonesia, Myanmar, Nigeria, Rwanda, and Vietnam aiming to cure 25,000 people of Hepatitis C virus (HCV) within the next two years.
+To attain this goal, the Quick-Start programme will focus on establishing successful treatment programs, significantly reduce the costs of diagnosing HCV, and accelerate access to HCV treatment.
 Roche is a leader in viral load testing and is committed to enabling improved patient management by delivering innovative, high-quality diagnostic products where they are needed most.
-For more information on Roche’s involvement in combatting viral hepatitis, or if you would like more information on the Quick-Start program, click here.
+For more information on Roche’s involvement in combatting viral hepatitis, or if you would like more information on the Quick-Start programme, click here.